 Following my radio interview about maths busking (above), I was invited back on Friday 8th July 2011 to talk live on air about the odds of winning the £166 million Euro Millions rollover jackpot.

 I was invited on 8th August 2011 to discuss the report by Carol Vorderman et al on making maths compulsory part of education until age 18.
 This discussion also went out live, and I opted to take part by telephone.
 Vorderman report here.

 Farming Today featured Martine's expert elicitation workshop linked to building decision support for pollinator abundance (available until 14th May 2016 here, starting 22:30) and it was featured on BBC Midlands Today, with live lunchtime interview and recorded interview broadcast on evening bulletin (here)

-I gave a talk for the general public at Cafe Scientifique, Leamington Spa, 18th July 2011, see here and another September 2014 and two at Cafe Scientifique, Wantage in January and July 2021 online.
+I gave a talk for the general public at Cafe Scientifique, Leamington Spa, July 2011, see here and another September 2014 and two at Cafe Scientifique, Wantage in January and July 2021 online.
 Details below